ojasra0kulkarni/dsa-practice/README.md

 ## Recently solved

+- `2026-08-18` — Search in Rotated Sorted Array I
+- `2026-08-18` — Count occurrences of a number in a sorted array with duplicates
+- `2026-08-17` — Find the first or last occurrence of a given number in a sorted array
 - `2026-08-16` — Floor and Ceil in Sorted Array
 - `2026-08-16` — Search Insert Position
 - `2026-08-16` — Implement Upper Bound